 Plants normally flourish for about 3 years before they start to get woody, and then they need to be replaced.
 To ensure a steady supply of mint leaves, it is essential to harvest leaves regularly from the top part of the plant initially to encourage plants to become bushier.
 To extend the growing season, pinch out the flowers as soon as they appear, using your forefingers or very sharp scissors.

-Mint is a versatile plant that can be easily grown from cuttings, or you can start with whole plants when growing mint inside.
-The many varieties offer infinite possibilities for incorporating this inexpensive, flavorful herb into your cooking and beverages.
+All in all, mint is a versatile plant that can be easily grown from cuttings, or you can start with whole plants when growing mint inside.
+So, the many varieties offer infinite possibilities for incorporating this inexpensive, flavorful herb into your cooking and beverages.
 Although delicious, mint is often overlooked by beginners starting their own indoor herb gardens, and this oversight can be easily remedied by purchasing this inexpensive herb.

-Favorite varieties of mint are great to share among friends and colleagues, and with over 600 varieties, the exploration of mint flavors could become an enduring hobby and a source of delight for you and your family.
-Growing mint indoors can also be an original way of involving children and young people in gardening, which they may enjoy even more if promised mint puddings in the winter and homemade mint ice creams in the summer!
+Last but not least, favorite varieties of mint are great to share among friends and colleagues, and with over 600 varieties, the exploration of mint flavors could become an enduring hobby and a source of delight for you and your family.
+Also, growing mint indoors can also be an original way of involving children and young people in gardening, which they may enjoy even more if promised mint puddings in the winter and homemade mint ice creams in the summer!